pediment

 Cross section of typical fieldstone or rubble foundation.

 Moisture penetration through stone foundations not only erodes the mortar, but in excess, can cause pressure against the foundation and frost heaving in cold winter climates.
-Proper drainage around the perimeter of the building is important to avoid these conditions.
+The mortar coating applied on the interior is not going to stop water penetration and most stone foundations are going to allow moisture.
+Proper drainage around the perimeter of the building is important to avoid serious issues caused by water.
 The ground and impervious surfaces, like patios adjacent to the foundation, should have a positive slope away from the structure.
 Roof run-off should be collected in a well maintained gutter system with downspouts discharging well away from the foundation walls.
-Sump pumps discharge pipes should also be extended well away from the house.
+Sump pump discharge pipes should also be extended well away from the house.

 Adding sub-grade drainage systems should only be used as a last resort.
 These systems are not only very costly, but many of them require disturbing the soil against the foundation, which has been well compacted over a very long time.
 Even worse are "waterproofing" systems, that are installed around the bottom of interior walls and drain into a sump pit.
 Many of these end up sucking the earth out from under the foundation.